2022 Philippine presidential election: Protests

 On May 10, several groups protested in front of the COMELEC main office at the Palacio del Gobernador in Intramuros.
 They alleged massive electoral fraud, citing reports of 1,800 defective or malfunctioning VCMs, the voters being asked to leave their ballots at the precinct for mass feeding after some VCMs broke down, and the fast transmission of results.
 Protesters were reportedly chanting "Marcos, Magnanakaw" (lit.
 'Marcos, Thief'), a chant popularized during the 1980s.
 Meanwhile, the Office of the Student Regent of the University of the Philippines called on their students to walk out, announcing that there will be "no classes under a Marcos presidency."

 The electoral commission has denied and debunked claims of electoral fraud.
-Election watchdog Legal Network for Truthful Elections (LENTE) disputed claims that the speedy transmission of ERs was suspicious, while the COMELEC stated that leaving ballots behind if VCMs malfunction is part of the protocol to avoid voter disenfranchisement.
-The Parish Pastoral Council for Responsible Voting (PPCRV) has found no irregularities in the partial and unofficial count.
-Meanwhile, the PPCRV and other statisticians dismissed claims of a programmed consistent percentage gap between Marcos and Robredo, after a viral post in social media claimed the consistency was evidence for fraud.
+Election watchdog Legal Network for Truthful Elections (LENTE) disputed claims that the speedy transmission of returns was suspicious, while the COMELEC stated that leaving ballots behind if VCMs malfunction is part of the protocol to avoid voter disenfranchisement.
+The Parish Pastoral Council for Responsible Voting (PPCRV) found no irregularities in the partial and unofficial count.
+Meanwhile, the PPCRV and other statisticians dismissed claims of a programmed consistent percentage gap between Marcos and Robredo, after a viral post in social media claimed the consistency was evidence of fraud.
 According to the post, at every incremental update in the counting, Robredo's count never deviated from 47 percent of the number of votes that Marcos had, a phenomenon they considered suspicious.

+On May 16 and 17, 2022, respectively, two of the petitions against Marcos' candidacy that were later dismissed by Comelec were filed post-election at the Supreme Court.
+The consolidated petitions were dismissed by the Court on June 28.